hathibelagal-dev/str2speech/README.md

 `str2speech` is a simple command-line tool for converting text to speech using Transformer-based text-to-speech (TTS) models.
 It supports multiple models and voice presets, allowing users to generate high-quality speech audio from text.

 ## Features
-- Supports multiple TTS models, including `suno/bark-small`, `suno/bark`, and `facebook/mms-tts-eng`.
+- Supports multiple TTS models, including `suno/bark-small`, `suno/bark`, and various `facebook/mms-tts` models.
 - Allows selection of voice presets.
+- Supports text input via command-line arguments or files.
 - Outputs speech in `.wav` format.
 - Works with both CPU and GPU.